RedisLabs/redislabs-docs/content/modules/redisbloom/release-notes/redisbloom-2.2-release-notes.md

 Headlines:

-- This release improves overall stability and provides fixes for founded issues.
+- This release improves overall stability and provides fixes for found issues.

 Details: